 Can you afford to pay for or finance your car?
 If the answer is no, then you’re in financial trouble.

-The fix: Downgrade your vehicle to one you can actually afford.
+The fix: Downgrade your vehicle to the one you can actually afford.

 7. Your financial decisions are influenced by your friends’ spending habits